What is there to do in Ubud, you ask?

 Campuhan Ridge Walk* (straight out of Dr. Seuss)

 If Bali had a concept of a protected nature area for public use, Campuhan Ridge would be its poster child.
 The locals and expats keep it nice and clean.
 Please help keep it that way.
 We regularly take our dogs for walks here.
 I hold photos shoots here.

 In the main area, a lonely palm tree surrounded by lush tall grass, perched on a high ridge overlooking the Wos rivers is right out of a Dr. Seuss story.
 If you go in the afternoon, you will understand why Campuhan Ridge is also known as (aka) bukit cium (kissing hill).

-The feature photo for this post of the farmer in the grass is Campuhan Ridge before it was a “thing”.
+The feature photo for this post (farmer harvesting grass) is of the Campuhan Ridge walk before it was a “thing”.

 Pasar Ubud* (Ubud Market – you can see Bali as is time stood still here before 7am)